UPDATE 1-Ophir to cut 15 pct jobs amid oil price glut

 (Adds share movement, background)

-July 12 Ophir Energy Plc will cut about 15 percent of its global workforce, the UK oil and gas explorer said on Wednesday, as low oil prices force producers to trim costs.
+July 12 (Reuters) - Ophir Energy Plc will cut about 15 percent of its global workforce, the UK oil and gas explorer said on Wednesday, as low oil prices force producers to trim costs.

 Shares in Ophir rose as much as 7.4 percent in early trading on the London Stock Exchange, pulling away from an 8-month low touched in the previous session.